MuharremXh/SpringRestApp/README.md

 POST {
-/users/addUser -> takes an user in Json and returns him if it is succesfully created /items/addItem -> takes an item in Json and returns it if it is succesfully created.Note: You need to add a user field and give his id,because an item needs to have an owner
+/users/addUser -> takes an user in Json and returns him if it is succesfully created /items/addItem -> takes an item in Json and returns it if it is succesfully created.
-}
+Note: You need to add a user field and give his id,because an item needs to have an owner }